About Me

 My Approach

 Practical: Solutions need to be logical and practicable.
-My goal is to help people develop sensible, easy-to-follow, doable, and effective approaches to working through their difficulties.
-I work with individuals, couples, and families to help them fully describe their situation to understand their problem, and to identify what makes managing their situation difficult.
+I aim to help people develop sensible, easy-to-follow, doable, and practical approaches to working through their difficulties.
+I work with individuals, couples, and families to help them fully describe their situation, understand their problem, and identify what makes managing their situation difficult.

 Strength-based: People have resources.
-I see strength, skills, resolve, hope, and purpose in every person who seeks help.
+I see strength, skills, resolve, hope, and purpose in everyone seeking help.
 People with worthwhile goals seek help to manage situations that threaten to block their path.
-I help people identify and affirm their resources, and work with them to develop the skills and supports necessary for managing their situation.
+I help people identify and affirm their resources, and work with them to develop the skills and the necessary supports for managing their situation.

 Holistic: People live in the intersection of demands and resources.
 Demands are the stressors people experience, while resources are the assets they need to manage the demands.
-I work with people to help them identify stressors, available resources, and the resources they need to develop.
+I help people identify stressors, available resources, and the resources they need to develop.
 The goal is to help people work toward matching resources to demands to improve their well-being.

 Developmental: The past never dies.
-Exposure to and experiencing adverse events detract from a person's psychological, physical, relational, and occupational functioning, People are either managing or coping.
+Exposure to and experiencing adverse events detracts from a person's psychological, physical, relational, and occupational functioning.
+People either manage or cope.
 I work with people to help them identify self-limiting beliefs from distressing past experiences that undermine their current functioning and develop beliefs that shift their coping behaviours to managing.

 Integrative: A person's uniqueness, difficulty, and treatment outcome inform treatment.
-My goal is to help people develop a rational and practical approach to managing their situations and growing.
-Therefore, from evidence-based approaches (e.g., Cognitive-Behavioural Therapy, Psychodynamic Therapy, Dialectical Therapy), I develop strategies that match a person's resources, the problem, treatment phase, treatment response, and desired outcome.
+I aim to help people develop a rational and practical approach to managing their situations and growing.
+Therefore, from evidence-based approaches (e.g., Cognitive-Behavioral Therapy, Psychodynamic Therapy, Dialectical Therapy), I develop strategies that match a person's resources, the problem, the treatment phase, treatment response, and desired outcome.

 Collaborative: I work with people to help them adapt; it is the person's actions that produce the desired change and growth.
 I encourage cooperation in every phase of treatment: assessment, conceptualization, treatment goals, treatment planning, intervention, and evaluation.
 I also consult with the relevant professional healthcare providers (e.g., physicians, psychiatrists, and social workers) and social support to maximize treatment benefits.